Triple M Central Queensland

-Central Queensland's Triple M is a commercial radio station broadcasting from Rockhampton, Queensland, Australia.
-It is currently owned by Southern Cross Austereo and broadcasts an Adult Contemporary (AC) format.
-It features both locally produced content & nationally syndicated content.
-They have two repeaters, one at Gladstone (95.1FM) & Mount Murchison (101.1FM).
+Triple M Central Queensland is a commercial radio station broadcasting from Rockhampton, Queensland, Australia.
+It is owned by Southern Cross Austereo and broadcasts an Adult Contemporary (AC) format.
+It features both locally produced content and nationally syndicated content.
+It has two repeaters, one at Gladstone (95.1FM) and Mount Murchison (101.1FM).
 It was previously known as '101.5/95.1 Sea FM' until it was rebranded as Triple M in December 2016, alongside many other Southern Cross Austereo stations.
-It is a part of the Triple M – Greatest Hits network.

 History

 4RGK began test broadcasts in Rockhampton and Gladstone in September 2000, and officially launched as Sea FM in October 2000, broadcasting to the Rockhampton area on 101.5 FM and the Gladstone area on 95.1 FM.

-When the station was launched, it was owned by RG Capital Radio, which already owned the existing Rockhampton AM station 4RO.
+When the station was launched, it was owned by RG Capital, which already owned the existing Rockhampton AM station 4RO.

 A rival radio company, DMG Regional Radio, also launched their FM station in Rockhampton at the same time, with Hot FM beginning transmission in Central Queensland.
 RG Capital Radio and DMG Regional Radio both successfully bid for the FM licenses in 1998, eventually leading to the simultaneous launch of the two competing stations in 2000.

-Unlike Sea FM, which began broadcasting a 'live and local' format from their Rockhampton studio between 5 am and 6 pm, Hot FM (now Hit Central Queensland) heavily relied on networking their daytime programming from their hub in Townsville.
-In 2005, RG Capital Radio and DMG Regional Radio merged to become Macquarie Radioworks, and the two rival stations became stablemates.
+Unlike Sea FM, which began broadcasting a 'live and local' format from its Rockhampton studio between 5 am and 6 pm, Hot FM (now Hit Central Queensland) heavily relied on networking their daytime programming from its hub in Townsville.
+In 2005, RG Capital and DMG Regional Radio merged to become Macquarie Radioworks, and the two rival stations became stablemates.
 The merger also meant the two AM stations 4RO and 4CC were also owned by the same company, and as a result had to be offloaded and were later sold to Prime Media Group.

 Since the original merger, a number of other mergers have occurred which has affected Sea FM's formatting.
 Macquarie and Southern Cross Broadcasting merged to become Macquarie Southern Cross Media, then Macquarie Southern Cross merged with Austereo to become Southern Cross Austereo.

 Sea FM was rebranded as Triple M in December 2016, alongside many other Southern Cross Austereo stations.